Investigating male X heterozygosity in short read sequencing

 2.1.
 VCF files from the 1000genome project

 For this job we are going to use individual variant call files from the project since multi-sample VCF are phased.
-Looking at the individual variant calls there are New York Genome Center (NYGC) study from 2019.
+Looking at the individual variant calls there are (NYGC) study from 2019.
 There are two versions of these with one directory named raw_calls_old and another directory named raw_calls_updated.

 The updated directory has a note related to this study that says: